tantaman/tantaman/README.md

 ### Hi there 👋

+Here is a taste of what I like to work on and think about as it relates to code.

 # 🔭 Open Source
 * Re-writing [Strut](https://github.com/tantaman/Strut) to be re-launched with a focus on rapid, non-linear presentation authoring and note taking.
 * Working on [language and storage system agnostic](https://github.com/tantaman/aphrodite) schema definitions.